zremboldt/obsidian-media-grid/README.md

 ## Feedback

-If you run into any issues or have suggestions feel free to submit an issue or send me a message [@zremboldt on Twitter](https://twitter.com/zremboldt).
+If you run into any issues or have suggestions feel free to submit a GitHub issue or send me a message [@zremboldt on Twitter](https://twitter.com/zremboldt).
 I'll respond as soon as I can. 👍

 ## Support